fscottmiller/test_suite/readme.md

 # Your First Cucumber Specs

 ## Install Ruby and Bundler on Windows
 Find an installation from https://rubyinstaller.org/downloads/ .
-I chose to download the installer with devkit, version 2.5.3-1 (x86).
-I also chose to install the msys2 package (option 1 - msys2 base installation)
+Use the installer with devkit, version 2.5.3-1 (x86).
+Also, choose to install the msys2 package (option 1 - msys2 base installation).
+Ensure that you're using Ruby version >= 2.5

 After this is done, run the command
 ```bash